-Add 1 cup of skinless peanuts to a pan and roast them on medium heat until they are slightly browned (5-8 minutes).
+Add 1 cup of skinless raw peanuts to a pan and roast them on medium heat until they are slightly browned (5-8 minutes).

 Remove the pan from heat and let the roasted peanuts cool down completely.

 Add the roasted peanuts, ½ cup (packed) grated fresh coconut, and 2-3 roughly chopped green chilies to a blender.

 Add 1 cup of water and blend to make a smooth paste.
 Scrape the sides a few times while blending.